Fresh vs frozen food - which is cheaper?

 Is frozen food more expensive to cook?

-If you’re cooking a frozen pizza, for example, a Cheese Meltdown Pizza (opens in new tab) from Tesco, it requires around 16 minutes in the oven at 200 °C (180°C fan assisted).
+There is usually just a difference of a few pence between the cost of cooking fresh food versus frozen food.
+But cooking time is king.
+The longer the cooking time, the more it will cost to cook.
+If you’re cooking a frozen pizza, for example, a cheese meltdown pizza from Tesco, it requires around 16 minutes in the oven at 200 °C (180°C fan assisted).

-Uswitch (opens in new tab) has told The Money Edit that 17 minutes of cooking a frozen pizza costs around 19.3p to use the oven.
+Uswitch has told The Money Edit that 17 minutes of cooking a frozen pizza costs around 19.3p to use the oven.
+Fresh pizza requires around 15 minutes of cooking time and costs around 17p to cook in the oven.
+With some foods, you might also want to take into account the defrost time, which could reduce oven time.

 Is frozen food less healthy than fresh?

-Frozen foods are known to be easy and quick, which is why a lot of people opt for them, but also more unhealthy.
+But just focusing on the price of food might come at a cost for your health, depending on the food you are freezing.
+Frozen foods are known to be easy and quick, which is why a lot of people opt for them, but are often more unhealthy.

-Nutritionist and head of Diets Debunked (opens in new tab), Kate Hilton said: “I think the idea that frozen food is more unhealthy is a misconception; it really depends on what food it is that you are purchasing which will dictate whether it is more unhealthy or not.
+Nutritionist and head of Diets Debunked, Kate Hilton said: “I think the idea that frozen food is more unhealthy is a misconception; it really depends on what food it is that you are purchasing which will dictate whether it is more unhealthy or not.

 “In fact, fruits and vegetables are often considered more nutritious when bought frozen rather than fresh, as they are picked at peak ripeness and that quality is preserved once it is flash frozen.